fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 1. . and .. needs to work properly (as noted)
 2. .keep files seem to not be created for new folder
 3. terminal commands do not terminate properly
-4. copy is not hooked up in tree
+4. [X] copy is not hooked up in tree
-5. cp is not present in terminal
+5. [X] cp is not present in terminal
-6. sw freaks and app doesn't crash well: for example, with dragging a file from one new folder to another
+6. sw freaks and app doesn't crash well:
+	- with dragging a file from one new folder to another new folder
 7. rename file and folder need to be verified
 8. commits!